Pay your business rates

 Discuss your plans with an accountant on so you are aware of your legal responsibilities to HMRC in terms of tax and VAT.
 Then you can set-up and register your business.

 You will need to check to see if you require any special licences to operate your new business.
 You can use the Licence Finder Tool to check if you require any special licences to operate your new business.
+You can also contact our Licensing and Permits team.

 We provide guidance on food safety standards when starting a food business, from food hygiene and handling to suitable premises and registering your business.
 Find out more in the food business section of this website.